hyperledger/iroha-2-docs/src/guide/javascript.md

 import client_config from './config.json'

 const torii = new Torii({
-  // these ports are specified in the peer's own config
+  // these ports are specified in the peer config
   apiURL: client_config.torii.apiURL,
   telemetryURL: client_config.torii.telemetryURL,
   ws: WS,